CatalogueLegacies/antconc.github.io/_episodes/08-comparing.md

 >{: .solution}
 {: .challenge}

+### Next Steps

 The many potential practical uses of keyness in the context of cataloguing are beyond the scope of this episode, though some are explored in Andrew Salway and James Baker, ‘Investigating Curatorial Voice with Corpus Linguistic Techniques: The Case of Dorothy George and Applications in Museological Practice’, *Museum and Society* 18:2 (2020), doi: [10.29311/mas.v18i2.3175](https://doi.org/10.29311/mas.v18i2.3175).

 Keep in mind though that our examples here use AntConc to compare *IAMS-Photos* corpus to the *[British National Corpus](http://www.natcorp.ox.ac.uk/)*.
 But if you have a catalogue (or sub-collection of cataloguing) whose descriptions you consider to be gold standard, you could justifiably use that as your `Reference Corpus` as a means of better understanding what other catalogues over and under emphasise.

+To do so, go to `Tool Preferences`, then `Keyword List`, hit `Clear` to remove `BNC_wordlist.txt` as a reference corpus and upload you own: either as a wordlist generated from AntConc (as we did with the *[British National Corpus](http://www.natcorp.ox.ac.uk/)*) or - by changing the `Reference Corpus` toggle to `Use raw file(s)` by uploading the catalogue itself (note that one of the benefits of using a word list as a reference corpus is that AntConc will run keyness analysis more quickly thatn with a raw corpus!)

 ## 3. Comparing Concordances